What to do first,

 This page is a guide to self-help troubleshooting steps you can take to make your help desk call more productive.

 Before you call Technical Support Services

 If you are experiencing computing problems, please go through the following checklist and have this information

-available before you contact the Help Desk.
+available before you contact Technical Support Services.
 This will help us a great deal understanding the problem at hand and

 in assisting you in a timely fashion.

 Basic items you might want to have in your checklist:

 - Has the brightness or contrast been turned down/up on the monitor?